ikwattro/KDBParametersBundle/README.markdown

 ================================================

 This bundle lets you manage multiple parameters inside your application.
-The parameters are stored in database engines.
+The parameters are stored in database engines and in session.

 This bundle is momently in development stage.